-• Once applications are reviewed, acceptance emails and agreements letters will be distributed to selected students.
-This normally occurs within a month of application submission.
+Once applications are reviewed, acceptance emails and agreements letters will be distributed to selected students.
+This normally occurs within a month of application submission (roughly in late September, January, and June).
 Students that are selected will have 2 weeks to submit their signed agreement letter and complete the initial survey required by our funders.
 If they are not able to submit the requirements in this time, other students will be selected to participate.